The Columbarium at St. Dominic's

 Some reasons for the increase in cremations include the cost of traditional burials in cemeteries, families wishing to keep loved ones close, and a changing and mobile society making visits to cemeteries difficult or often impossible.
 Cremation also addresses environmental concerns such as the use of open space, the reduction of the use of toxic chemicals, and saving trees and steel.

-Presently there are five columbaria in San Francisco.
+Before 2012, there were five columbaria in San Francisco.
 One is non-denominational and four are Episcopal.
-They are, the Neptune Society (non-denominational), Grace Cathedral, St. Mary the Virgin, All Saints and St. Gregory’s Episcopal Churches.
-Currently there are no Catholic columbaria in the City of San Francisco.
-As a result, some Catholics are being inurned in secular and other-faith columbaria.
+They are: the Neptune Society (non-denominational), Grace Cathedral, St. Mary the Virgin, All Saints and St. Gregory’s Episcopal Churches.
+As a result, some Catholics may have been inurned in secular and other-faith columbaria.
+Currently there is only one Catholic columbaria in the City of San Francisco: The Columbarium at St. Dominic’s.

 Only one of three Catholics cremated in 2009 was inurned according to the Church’s teachings, leaving as many as two-thirds in homes, scattered, or in other places, which are not in keeping with Church teachings.